ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

     <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/JM9UP2GiQ_M?loop=1&playlist=JM9UP2GiQ_M' frameborder='0' allowfullscreen></iframe></div>
   testimonial:
     name: Henry Moreta, Buyer – Brompton Bicycle
-    quote: >-
-      We continue to buy cable assemblies from ASL because their quality is excellent, prices are

-      competitive and they are a friendly company to work with.
-They have been one of our top

-      suppliers for 10 years because they always deliver on time and we never have issues with

-      quality.
-We highly recommend ASL.
+    quote: We build our bikes with cable assemblies made by Assembly Solutions as their quality is first class and products are always delivered on time, which is vital for our production lines.
+The team are an absolute pleasure to deal with and the overall service is 5 star!
   third: >-
     ### A Family Run Quality Supplier